gcallah/BookReviews/jones.md

 or unpopular opinion today, what purpose is served by going on about how bad B was to support it?

+This is an excellent addition to the literature on B, one that gives the reader a rich feel not just for B's own life, but for the context in which that life and those works were contained.
+It is true that understanding B's life better does cast new light on his works.
+But as far as the claim Jones makes, that B's life and his philosophy are "inseparable," this juror must bring in a verdict of "Unproven."
+For instance, B certainly was inspired to debunk the newly fashionable theory of matter put forth by figures such as Descartes and Locke based on the fact that he felt it promoted skepticism.
+But B's arguments as to why matter, as his targets understood it, was an untenable concept, do not depend upon his motivation in making them.
+They either succeed or not on their own merits.
+It is very interesting to learn about B's Intimate involvement with elite Protestant education, his desire to defend and promote Anglicanism, And his efforts to gain better positions within the church.
+But numerous people at the time were educated in elite Protestant institutions, promoted Anglicanism, and sought better jobs.
+But only one of them wrote books arguing for immaterialism.

+As noted at the beginning of this review, if we cannot consider a thinker's arguments apart from that thinker's life history, then Jones's book itself is radically incomplete: every copy ought to be shipped with a biography of Jones.
+And unless that is an autobiography, that biography should come with a biography of the person who wrote *it*.
+And so on, ad infinitum.

 ## Bibliography